PyCSP3: Modeling Combinatorial Constrained Problems in Python: Constraint extension

 \begin{boxse} \begin{semantics} $\gb{extension}(X,C)$, with $X=\langle x_0,x_1,\ldots,x_{r-1} \rangle$ and $C$ a set of conflicts, iff $\langle \va{x}_0,\va{x}_1,\ldots,\va{x}_{r-1} \rangle \notin C$

 $\gbc{Prerequisite}: \forall \tau \in C, |\tau|=|X| \geq 2$ \end{semantics} \end{boxse}

 In \p3, we can directly write table constraints in mathematical forms, by using tuples, sets and the operators \nn{in} and \nn{not in}.
 The scope is given by a tuple of variables on the left of the constraining expression and the table is given by a set of tuples of values on the right of the constraining expression.
 Although not recommended (except for huge tables), it is possible to write scopes and tables under the form of lists.
+Note that for posting \gb{extension} constraints, you can also use the function \nn{Table}() if you prefer (since Version 3.2), as illustrated later with the problem TTPPV.

-\paragraph{Traffic Lights.} From \href{http://www.csplib.org/Problems/prob016}{CSPLib}: ``Consider a four way traffic junction with eight traffic lights.
+\paragraph{Traffic Lights.} From \href{https://www.csplib.org/Problems/prob016}{CSPLib}: ``Consider a four way traffic junction with eight traffic lights.
 Four of the traffic lights are for the vehicles and can be represented by the variables $v1$ to $v4$ with domains $\{r,ry,g,y\}$ (for red, red-yellow, green and yellow).
 The other four traffic lights are for the pedestrians and can be represented by the variables $p1$ to $p4$ with domains $\{r,g\}$.
 The constraints on these variables can be modeled by quaternary constraints on $(v_i, p_i, v_j, p_j)$ for $1 \leq i \leq 4, j=(1+i)\, \mathtt{mod}\, 4$ which allow just the tuples $\{(r,r,g,g), (ry,r,y,r), (g,g,r,r), (y,r,ry,r)\}$.''